2002 Mercedes-Benz SLK

 Taller and larger drivers may find the SLK cockpit on the small side with the power top in place.
 But 25 seconds after you pull back on the red button, the top is completely stowed away under its steel cover in the trunk and the car is transformed into an aggressive roadster.

-The first thing you notice about the SLK 320 after the new interior decor is that wonderful new sound when the engine starts.
+The first thing you notice about the SLK320 is the wonderful sound when the engine starts.
 Mercedes designed the exhaust system to give the V6 version a distinctive, throaty exhaust note that adds measurably to the fun of driving the car without being too loud.

-Front and side air bags are standard in all models for 2001.
+Front and side air bags are standard in all models.
 Also standard is TeleAid, an emergency communications system that puts you in touch with a help center via cellular telephone and pinpoints your location via the Global Positioning Satellite (GPS) system.

 |Model Line Overview|